-We mirror each other to capture there presence there temperament a directness about the position of the person in front of me the likeness then follows.
+We mirror each other to capture their presence their temperament a directness about the position of the person in front of me the likeness then follows.

 By the sea I find a lot of inspiration through the peace it gives me, the vastness the wind.

-I can breath through imagery that floats inside and out of me make believe landscapes that intertwine my passion or state of mind.
+I can breathe through imagery that floats inside and out of me make believe landscapes that intertwine my passion or state of mind.